junxit/us-congress-bills-111/metadata.md

 - 2009-11-07 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2009-11-10 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2009-11-16 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 210.
+- 2010-06-18 — Amendment SA 4383 agreed to in Senate by Unanimous Consent.
+- 2010-06-18 — Amendment SA 4383 proposed by Senator Reid for Senator Baucus. (consideration: CR S5150) In the nature of a substitute.
+- 2010-06-18 — Amendment SA 4384 agreed to in Senate by Unanimous Consent.
+- 2010-06-18 — Amendment SA 4384 proposed by Senator Reid for Senator Baucus. (consideration: CR S5150) To amend the title.
+- 2010-06-18 — Measure laid before Senate by unanimous consent. (consideration: CR S5150-5151)
+- 2010-06-18 — Message on Senate action sent to the House.
+- 2010-06-18 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2010-06-18 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2010-06-18 — Senate amendment agreed to: Amendment SA 4383 agreed to in Senate by Unanimous Consent.
+- 2010-06-18 — Senate amendment agreed to: Amendment SA 4384 agreed to in Senate by Unanimous Consent.
+- 2010-06-18 — Senate amendment proposed (on the floor): Amendment SA 4383 proposed by Senator Reid for Senator Baucus.(consideration: CR S5150)
+- 2010-06-18 — Senate amendment proposed (on the floor): Amendment SA 4384 proposed by Senator Reid for Senator Baucus.(consideration: CR S5150)
+- 2010-06-18 — Senate amendment submitted
+- 2010-06-18 — Senate amendment submitted